sjc042/solarRec/README.md

 Contributions to the project are welcome.
 Please ensure to follow the best practices and coding standards outlined in the contribution guidelines.

 ## License
-This project is licensed under the MIT License - see the [LICENSE.txt](LICENSE.txt) file for details.
+This project is licensed under the AGPL-3.0 License - see the [LICENSE.txt](LICENSE.txt) file for details.

 ## Acknowledgements
 - Mentors: Anil Jampala (PSC), David Thomas (PSC), Daniel S Kirschen (UW)